Skip to main content

 When selecting your path consider whether you have a specific sport, performance, or other physical goal in mind.

-If you’re training to improve in a specific sport and need a program of in-season or off-season training, select one the “train for a sport” option.
+If you’re training to improve in a specific sport and need in-season or off-season training, select one the “train for a sport” option.

 If you're training for the love of fitness without a particular sport as your primary focus, select the “train for a goal” option for a well-rounded and enjoyable training experience.